-As we know that with the help of any meter we cannot measure the voltage of 33 kV or 220 kV.
+As we know with the help of any meter, we cannot measure the voltage of 33 kV or 220 kV.
 So this time we use PT.
 And switching from high voltage to low voltage.
 And we measure this output with the help of PT.

 Just like the CT par ratio is written, the ratio is also written on it which is called the PT ratio.